robbyriverside/brevity/README.md

 ### Generator Procedure

 The generator walks the user written brevity spec.
-This can contain multiple projects, which have a package name.
+This can contain multiple projects, each with its own package name, hub and account.
 Inside a package are sections which specify each kind of generator, notice the example above calls the cli generator using the go-flags option.

 Each section loads the generator spec and template files.
-The template used is the name of the template element in the generator.
+Which template used is the name of the template node in the generator spec.
 The file key may contain a template, which is evaluated in the context of the node type found in the element key.

 Template generation and actions are triggered when as the generator walks the brevity spec.
-As each element is encountered, during the walk, that node is applied to the templates.
+As each element is encountered, during the walk, that node is applied to the templates that match the element key.

 When the walker returns to this element after walking its sub-elements, the actions are triggered.
-This ensures all template file generation is complete before the actions are executed in the base directory of the generated project.
+This ensures all template file generation is complete before the actions are executed.
+All actions are triggered in the base directory of the generated project.

 __This page under construction__